Skip to main content.

 Overview

-Dr. Richmond’s research focuses on movement disorders and the treatment of Parkinson’s disease.
+Dr. Richmond’s research focuses on movement disorders, with special interest in the treatment of Parkinson’s disease and Essential Tremor.
 Previous clinical research focused on understanding the genetic contributions to Parkinson’s disease as well as identifying and characterizing the biological markers of Parkinson’s disease onset and progression.
-She is a sub-investigator on the Parkinson’s Progression Markers Initiative, funded by the Michael J. Fox Foundation; and the PD GENEration research study, funded by the Parkinson’s Foundation.
+She is involved in several clinical trials related to development and discovery of new therapies for Parkinson's disease and Essential Tremor.